jeremyolliver/cookbook-ruby_app/README.md

 * provides [chruby](https://github.com/postmodern/chruby) for ruby switching
 * uses `ruby_build` for ruby installation
 * optional recipe `ruby_app::extensions` installs development headers for xml and imagemagick
-* Test suite of unit and integration tests
+* Has a test suite of unit and integration tests

 * installs a set of rubies globally to /opt/rubies (defined via attributes)
 * Makes the bundler gem available, ready to install your application's dependencies